Information for those planning a trip to Hawaii in the year 2023 but concerned about cost.

 Special pricing for the armed forces

 The United States has nearly 50,000 military personnel and dependents in Hawaii (population: about 1 5 million) Military families on vacation in Hawaii can receive discounts to many attractions throughout the state.
-You'll save money on lodging, and you'll have access to four commissaries and an exchange on Oahu where you can buy discounted presents at reduced prices.
+There are four commissaries on Oahu, and there is also an exchange where you can buy discounted gifts at a discount.
 I appreciate your service very much.

 Shouldn't you be island-hopping Will that work for a trip to Hawaii on a limited budget?